Configuring permission rules

 role-based column presets on any column automatically removes

 access to it.
-This preset can be defined for insert
+This preset can be defined for insert and update operations.
+This configuration is also very useful to

 avoid sending sensitive user-information in the request and leverage session variables or static data instead.